 The iconoclastic controversy stimulated the Byzantine artists to strive for spiritual revelation in religious art rather than for naturalistic representation.
 The churches of the Eastern Orthodox Church are generally decorated only with flat pictures, bas-reliefs, and mosaics.
 Iconoclasm was also a feature of the Protestant Reformation.
 The Puritans were especially hostile to the use of religious images, and some Protestants still consider their use idolatrous.

-In Christianity, iconoclasm has generally been motivated by a literal interpretation of the Ten Commandments, which forbid the making and worshipping of “graven images” (see Exodus 20:4).
+In Christianity, iconoclasm has generally been motivated by a literal interpretation of the Ten Commandments, which forbid the making and worshiping of “graven images” (see Exodus 20:4).
 Statues and portraits of saints and religious figures were also common in the Western church, though some Protestant sects eventually rejected them.
 Islam still bans all icons, and iconoclasm has played a role in the conflicts between Muslims and Hindus in India.